telehash/telehash.github.io/protocol.md

 `ack` of the last received `seq` value without tracking any misses, while still following the 100-max-outstanding rule to provide for any congestion/loss detection.

+Here's some more rough notes for implementors:

+* send an ack with every outgoing packet, of the highest seq you've received and processed
+* only send a miss if you've discovered missing packets in the incoming seq ordering
+* if an app is receiving packets and hasn't generated response packets, send an ack after 1s
+* if more than 30 packets have been received with no outgoing acks, send an ack

 <a name="seek" />
 ### `"type":"seek"` - Finding Hashnames (DHT)